 This resulted in early investors being made whole, while later investors received nothing-not an equitable sharing of losses.
 In the case of In re Christensen, 122 Nev.
-1309, 1324-26, 149 P.3d 40, 50-51 (2006), the Nevada Supreme Court reviewed its options for adopting a tracing rule in an exemption case and selected FIFO.
+1309, 1324-26, 149 P.3d 40, 50-51 (2006), the Nevada Supreme Court reviewed its options for adopting a tracing rule in a commingled exempt funds case and selected FIFO.
 The court's reasoning is interesting: